customer7/ncn/src/site/notes/Cases/Endovascular/Flow Diversion, Basilar Aneurysm.md

 DSA - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/JNCVfYm.jpg)
-A repeat angiogram during the early arterial phase revealed continuous contrast stasis (white star) which was subtracted and a total of three aneurysms (1, 2, and 3).
+A repeat angiogram during the early arterial phase revealed continuous contrast stasis (white star) which was subtracted and a total of three aneurysms (1, 2, and 3) covered by the stent.

 ---